Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-### Can you explain the top-down and bottom-up approaches to software design, and describe how they differ?
+### Explain the top-down and bottom-up approaches to software design, and describe how they differ.
 What are the advantages and disadvantages of each approach?

 **Answer:**